gustafholmer/nim/README.md

 # Author: Gustaf Holmer

-# How to use program:
+# How to run the program:
 Compile and then run nmGame.java.

 # Structure of program: